rhel-labs/learn-katacoda/ansible-idm/step1.md

 # Exploring and understanding the lab environment

+Red Hat Identity Manager (IdM), is designed to provide an integrated identity management service for a wide range of clients, including Linux, Mac, and even Windows.
+At its core, IdM combines LDAP, Kerberos, DNS, and PKI with a rich management framework.

 >**Note:** For this scenario, we have started installing ansible and performing an yum update in the background.
-The background task will take between 2-5 minutes to complete.
+The background task will take between couple of minutes to finish.

 In this lab environment, we have provisioned 3 nodes as shown below -